All BalckVue cameras create the front camera recordings (). Two-channel camera models produce the rear camera recordings as well ().

-There are four types of recording modes: Normal, Event, Manual, and Parking.
+There are four major types of recording modes: Normal, Event, Manual, and Parking.

 However, only camera models with a built-in proximity sensor can produce Manual Mode recordings.

 BlackVue cameras record in one-minute video segments.

 - By default, the dashcam starts to record in Normal Mode.
 Unless there is an impact detected (e.g. during an accident, or bump on the road) while driving, the camera will record Normal Mode files (blue icons in the recording files list).

 - Event files (red icons in the recording files list) are recorded by the camera when an impact is detected while driving (or in Normal Mode).
 The camera will also record Event files while the car is parked (Parking Mode) if it detects an impact depending on how the user sets the event detection settings in the firmware.
 The camera will save the event file starting from five seconds before an event is triggered.
 Exceeding the set speed limit will also trigger an event recording.

 - Event Files are further classified as follows:

 - E (Driving Impact) - an impact detected during normal recording mode

 - I (Parking Impact) - an impact detected during parking recording mode